Alberkvics/MontyHall_Problem/README.md

 This is a simple Python program, written with no external dependencies, to help you learn and understand Bayesian inference through the famous Monty Hall problem.

 It allows you to play interactively by choosing a door and deciding whether to switch after one losing door is revealed.
-You can also simulate `n` games to observe the statistical behavior over a large number of trials.
+You can also simulate `n` games to observe the statistical behavior over a large number of trials (Law of Large Numbers).

 ```math
 P(\theta \mid D) = \frac{P(D \mid \theta) P(\theta)}{P(D)}